Ragdha-Elgaidi/Ragdha-Elgaidi/README.md

 - 👯 I’m looking to collaborate with other Developers :wink:
 - 🥅 2023 Goals: Contribute to Open Source projects
 - 💬 Ask me about anything, I am happy to help :smile:
-- 📬 How to reach me: [Let's get in touch!](https://www.linkedin.com/in/ragdha-elgaidi-9040a01b9/)
+- 📬 How to reach me: [Linkedin](https://www.linkedin.com/in/ragdha-elgaidi-9040a01b9/)
 - 🧗 I try to: Go beyond and push the bounds
 - ⚡ Fun fact: I love connecting with different people :raised_hands: